frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The controller is a Pro Micro with 32kB flash.
 Currently this might compile or work properly only on a v1 keyboard.

 ## Layers

+Note: if the images below show 4 thumb keys on the right hand, go to the [v35](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v35/kyria-rsthd-prime#layers) branch to see proper versions.l

 There are a total of 6 layers.
 The first is the main alpha layer.